Chapter Fifty Seven I

 He asks, “Please, would you consider doing some test shots with us?
 I’m weary of agency girls, and you two are a force of nature, solid black shimmering liquid perfection against the purest white hair.
 And, Jeanne, do you see?
 It’s natural!
 Completely white hair!
 In fact, I’ve never seen hair so perfectly white, it’s startlingly stunning.
 Amazing.”

-He says to his companion, “They are simply amazing.”
+He repeats to his companion, “They are simply amazing.”

 Jeanne, “Please ask your parents to consider it.
 I hope to see you again soon.”

 I thank them and put the card in my pocket.